lxc/incus/doc/explanation/clustering.md

 (cluster-groups)=
 ## Cluster groups

-In a Incus cluster, you can add members to cluster groups.
+In an Incus cluster, you can add members to cluster groups.
 You can use these cluster groups to launch instances on a cluster member that belongs to a subset of all available members.
 For example, you could create a cluster group for all members that have a GPU and then launch all instances that require a GPU on this cluster group.